ajaydevarakonda7/hyperledger-course-notes/Chapter 1.md

 3. A `protocol` used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.

 ## Blockchains
-Block chain = chronological chain of blocks
+Block chain = chronological chain of blocks.
+Each block is timestamped.

+Chain Core, Corda, Quorum, and IOTA are examples of blockchains available.